rdgarfinkel/mediacollection/README.md

 # mediacollection
 video (movies/tv), books, and games media collection display and management

+# first things first
+if you will be using this on a public server, put the media.pl file within a directory that is password protected so that only you can change your database

 # demonstration
 a demonstration of the script and it's abilities is online and available, with editing abilities enabled. test it out as you wish: http://rgarfinkel.heliohost.org/cgi-bin/mediademo/index.pl